prometheus-operator/prometheus-operator/Documentation/api-reference/api.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>Per-scrape limit on number of labels that will be accepted for a sample.
+<p>labelLimit defines the er-scrape limit on number of labels that will be accepted for a sample.
 Only valid in Prometheus versions 2.27.0 and newer.</p>
 </td>
 </tr>